 It’s a slice of the optimization pie that often gets overlooked, but none the less plays an integral role for optimizing a landing page to the fullest.
 We’re talking about applying alt attributes to your images and why it’s important for SEO.

-Whether you call it an alt attribute, alt tag, alt text or title tag, it all refers to the same thing: labeling the images you use on your website.
+Whether you call it an alt attribute, alt tag, or alt text, it all refers to the same thing: labeling the images you use on your website.
 This is not to be confused with writing a caption for your image, which shows up directly beneath or beside an image on the landing page.
 The alt attribute is behind the scenes just like your meta description and meta title would be for the landing page SEO.

 The most fundamental reasoning behind using alt attributes is for helping those who cannot see what is actually on the page, however over time it has become an essential aspect to optimizing landing pages for the desired keyword or keyword combination.